mattaylor/objix/api.md

 ## `Object..$(formatter)`

 Returns a string representation of `this`.
-If `formatter` is not specified it will return a a string based on `JSON.stringify` with all double quote and escape characters removed.
+If `formatter` is not specified it will return a a string based on `JSON.stringify(this)` with all double quote and escape characters removed.

 If `formatter` is a string, then that string will be returned with all occurances of `${key}` or `$key` substituted with `this.at(key).$()`